SKIP

 SKIP*

 A follower must be found at the actual position or at a later position.
-In the second case, the SKIP node is executed once.
+In the second case, SKIP is executed once.
 The case

 SKIP+